ErmineDB/ErmineDB/README.md

 Returns `PONG` if no message is provided, otherwise a copy of the message is returned.

 SELECT index
+Select an index from 0 - 15.
+By default connections use index 0.
+Different indexes are still part of the same database/file, but they are prefixed.
+This is a type of namespacing.
+Keys in defferent indexes can have the same name without conflict.
+Unlike Redis, all indexes are replicated to the other nodes in the Raft cluster.

 ## Generic
 DEL key [key...]